Magnetism in Gemstones

-Tourmaline is a diverse mineral group composed of at least 25 species currently known to mineralogists (Henry, D.J. et. al., 2011).
+Tourmaline is a diverse mineral group composed of 32 species currently known to mineralogists (Henry, D.J. et. al., 2011).
 Most gem-quality Tourmalines belong to the Elbaite species, which is allochromatic.
 Color varieties and trade names of Elbaite gems include green "Verdelite", red "Rubellite", blue "Indicolite", pink Tourmaline and yellow "Canary" Tourmaline.
 Brown gems often belong to the Dravite species, and black color is typical of the Schorl species.
-The metal ions that cause color in any particular Tourmaline gem can only be determined by advanced lab tests that include microprobe, laser ablation and spectrometric analysis.
+The metal ions that cause color in any particular Tourmaline gem can only be determined by advanced lab tests such as microprobe analysis or laser ablation.
 However, specific colors have been found by researchers to be indicative of specific metal ions and intervalence charge transfer processes.

 Pink Tourmaline 3.5ct.